Be a ChangeMaker

 Community Organization ChangeMaker Award

-This goes to a lesser known organization doing amazing things with limited resources and visibility.
+This goes to a lesser known/grass roots organization doing amazing things with limited resources and visibility.
 They have created something far beyond what one would expect could be done.
 Their community is richer and more connected because of them and the inspiration they provide to those around them.

 Cornerstone Organization ChangeMaker Award

-This award goes to an established organization (or a division within an organization) with lots of resources, credibility and status that is redefining itself and its mission, in a way that allows the community to rise up in a safer, better, and more beautiful way.
+This award goes to an established organization (or a division within an organization) publicly recognized organization with ample resources and status that is redefining itself and its mission, in a way that allows the community to rise up in a safer, better, and more beautiful way.

 Introduced in 2015, the ChangeMaker Awards are given annually in the spirit of Sister Georgette Bayless, a beloved Sister of Providence.
 Sister Georgette’s heartfelt efforts, to go above and beyond to provide care and support to all those around her, helped build our local hospice service as well as the sexual assault center in Everett.
 The award is given in three categories – Individual, Community Organization, and Cornerstone Organization.
 Previous ChangeMaker Award recipients include Mary Toews of Mari’s Place, Familias Unidas, Miriam Vargas, Beck’s Place, Dr. Jimmy Grierson, Adopt A Stream Foundation, and Everett Housing Authority.